FBo-dot/TagHinter/README.md

-# RetardsPrev
+# TagHinter
-Project 4: Forecast flight delay
+Project 6: Automatically suggest tags for queries posted in StackOverflow.
+Basic algorithm using query title.